vn971/sbt-incremental-bug/README.md

 **Expected:**

-Actually, the project should NOT compile at step 7.
-This method is actually _used_ in Usage.scala.
-So Usage.scala should not be able to compile itself at step 7.
+The project should NOT compile at step 7.
+This commented method is the only way how Usage.scala can be compiled.

 **Where does this bug come from:**